Office 365 is fast overtaking Exchange to become the dominant email security platform for businesses.

 It’s reported that 50,000 small and medium sized business are moving to Office 365 every month.
 This is a staggering number of companies and it’s causing a big evolutional leap in the cyber security industry.

 Barracuda Networks Vice President Chris Ross recently stated:

 “The key message [for companies who have moved or who are moving to Office 365] is the additional layers of security needed.”

 Office 365 includes a standard layer of security by default.
 However, it is not adequate to protect against advanced security challenges.

-Ensuring additional layers of security will become absolutely crucial for businesses to remain secure on Office 365.
+Ensuring additional layers of security are in place is absolutely crucial for businesses to remain secure while using Office 365.